JamieBort/Portfolio-Website/README.md

 			|
 			+-- Revamp2023
 				|
-				+-- basic_framework - create the basic HTML and JavaScript needed for populating and navigating through the website.
+				+-- basic_framework - ~~Create the basic HTML and JavaScript needed for populating and navigating through the website.~~ Done.
 				|
-				+-- modify_basic_framework -
+				+-- modify_basic_framework - For styling the website and adding the project cards.
+(Side note - consider having a more basic card that brings the user to a dedicated page.
+Or just a more simple card...)
 				|
 				+-- other feature branches